Suggested Audio Candy

 As a child with surplus neurons floating around my cerebrum all nomadic, my brain wired itself rather peculiarly to say the least.
 But my soul had life breathed into it by my parents’ teachings and no amount of electroshock treatment could ever erase that.
 While there is a method to my madness, my cranium ordinarily knows last.
 It’s akin to that doddery 90-year-old granny who nobody tells anything distressing as “the poor old dear probably couldn’t take it at her age”.
 It’s been through a lot, my brain, and many cells have been frittered away on hallucinogens and the like during my tenure.
 However, accessing my soul has opened me up to fresh opportunities which I have grasped willingly and has afforded me self-assurance as opposed to self-doubt for the first time since pre-adolescence.

 Things are beginning to take shape here.
 Opportunity is starting to come a knocking so that method in my madness has appeared to be well-placed.
 Right now, there is one photo in particular which speaks volumes of my unerring belief in my supposed psychosis.
 It comes in the form of body art and more than just the one, which denotes lifelong allegiance to the Grueheads.
-Our very own Gillian Gibson now possesses a sizable tattoo on her neck which proudly states her allegiance to our cause.
+One of our own now possesses a sizable tattoo on her neck which proudly states allegiance to our cause.
 When I saw it I wept a solitary tear, such was the pride I felt.
 I actually rather enjoyed the inimitable feeling of having my neck inked but this truly looked as though it swung the pleasure/pain ratio pretty heftily towards the latter.
 There are few words which adequately convey the immense swelling of contentment I felt seeing that for the first time.

 That’s my method, for folk to believe that we have something a little unique here.
 You all bypassed my cerebral cortex when our paths inexplicably crossed months ago.
 Straight to the soul with the force of a Kimbo Slice hay-maker and since then you have acted like you own the place.
 I’m so glad you did…as you do.
 I’m not a selfish man, if I believe my self-given talent as a scribe can help us all live a little more comfortably, then that’s all the validation I require.
 Money never interested me, not because I don’t desire to be frivolous on occasion but because I hold no great respect for currency.
 When the chance presents itself to buy a little condo, I won’t be weighing up whether Paul Allen’s place has a better view than me.
 I’ll have the white emulsion out faster than you can say “No Luis, it’s not me…you’re mistaken”.
 But as priorities go, there are bigger fish to fry.